thebitbrine/DyanLoad/README.md

 ## Credits

-DynaLoad was created by [Your Name] and is maintained by the open-source community.
+DynaLoad was created by TheBitBrine and is maintained by the open-source community.

 ## Support